diarmidmackenzie/sdt-condensed/COT.md

 Kostener and Loesier showed that reactive autonomy was uncorrelated with reflective autonomy (i.e. the GCOS sub-scale of autonomous orientation), but *was* positively correlated with the GCOS sub-scale of controlled orientation.
 Furthermore, reactive autonomy predicted more negative events and negative moods, while reflective autonomy predicted more positive events and positive moods.

-Further results included the observation that
+Further results included the observation that:

 - *reactive* autonomy was associated with negative interactions with authority figures, while reflective autonomy was not
 - *reflective* autonomy was associated with positive interactions with peers, while reactive autonomy was not.